richdizz/AAD_DOCS/discovering-v1-permission-scopes.md

 ### Create an Azure AD v1.0 application

 In the Azure Portal, create an Azure AD v1.0 application.
-To make a new v1.0 application, go to Azure Active Directory -> App Registrations -> New Application Registration.
-This is just a dummy application so don't worry about using a proper name or url.
+To make a new v1.0 application, select Azure Active Directory -> App Registrations -> New Application Registration.
+The details of this app registration are not important as it will only be used for extracting scope information from it's manifest.
+The application can be deleted after completing all of step 2.

 ### Remove the default scopes

-Your goal is to isolate the scopes you want to use in your application.
-So start off with removing whatever scopes this new v1.0 application came with.

-The v1.0 scopes are stored in the v1.0 application's manifest file.
-In the application, choose Manifest, which is next to Settings and a json file will get pulled up.
-In that file is a section called `requiredResourceAccess` which is a list of objects.
-This contains all permission scopes included in that application, organized by which application those scopes pertain to (PowerBI, Flow, etc) since each application has its own scopes.
-Remove all items in this list if there are any, so you will know which are the scopes you are adding yourself in the next step.
-This way, you make sure not to overflow your app permissions with scopes you don't even intent to use.
+New Azure AD v1.0 application registrations are provisioned with one default permission, the "Sign in and read user profile" delegated permission for the "Windows Azure Active Directory" API.
+You should remove this permission to help isolate the permission scopes you are trying to discover.
+You can remove is by selecting Settings -> Required Permissions, then selecting and deleting "Windows Azure Active Directory".

 ### Add the permission scope(s) you want to use

-Back in the application, choose Settings -> Required Permissions.
-This is where you are specifying the kinds of permissions this simulation v1.0 application will accept.
-To cover whatever application you're trying to actually use, choose Add, and then select the service you're trying to hit and choose the permission scope you will want to use.
-For example, if you choose the PowerBI API, you can choose the `View All Groups` permissions scope.
-When you choose "Done," the scopes you chose will be added in the manifest file you saw earlier.
+In the Required Permissions section of the application, select Add and use the "Select an API" and "Select permissions" interfaces to add the desired permissions.
+For example, if you search for and select the `PowerBI API Service (Microsoft.Azure.AnalysisServices)` API, you can choose the `View all Datasets` delegated permission scope.

-## 2. Copy the permissions from the v1.0 application to your v2.0 application
+## 2. Copy the permissions from the v1.0 application to a v2.0 application

+In this step, you will copy the permissions configured in the Azure AD v1.0 application and configure them in the Azure AD v2.0 application by editting the application manifests.

 ### Find the scope from the v1.0 application's manifest

-Now go back to the manifest file to see the new scopes you just added.
-The `resourceAppId` is the application id for the service you are trying to hit (like PowerBI), and the `resourceAccess` holds the scopes included from that service (like `View All Groups`).
-Each object in this list has an `id` and a `type`, where the id is the scope's AAD object id <!-- confirm this -->and the `type` is `Scope.` If you added multiple scopes and/or multiple different APIs in the last step, make sure to understand this structure so you add the scopes properly in the next step.

-If this is the first scope you're adding to your application manifest file, grab the entire `requiredResourceAccess` section.
-If it's the first scope you're adding from a new service you haven't accessed before, grab the whole object in that section including the `resourceAppId` and the `resourceAccess` sections.
-If you're adding a new scope but have already used this service in your application, identify which object in the `resourceAccess` list is new and only grab that.

-Below is what the scope looks like for PowerBI's Read All Groups
+From the Azure AD v1.0 application registration in Azure portal, select the Manifest button to display the json manifest for the application.
+Locate and copy the entire `requiredResourceAccess` section in the manifest.
+The example below shows what this section looks like for an app configured with the `View all Datasets` permission of the `PowerBI API Service (Microsoft.Azure.AnalysisServices)` resource.
+It is possible for this section to contain multiple resources and/or scopes.

 ```
 "requiredResourceAccess": [
     {
-        "resourceAppId": "00000009-0000-0000-c000-000000000000",
+        "resourceAppId": "7f33e027-4039-419b-938e-2f8ca153e68e",
         "resourceAccess": [
             {
                 "id": "47df08d3-85e6-4bd3-8c77-680fbe28162e",